3.2 Medical History Review and Risk Cues

 • Medical history review is an active chairside safety task, not a paperwork formality.

-• RDA exam scenarios often turn on recognizing when a history change must be brought to the dentist before treatment.
+• RDA exam scenarios often turn on recognizing when a history change must reach the dentist before treatment.

-• High-yield history cues include cardiovascular disease, bleeding concerns, diabetes, respiratory disease, pregnancy, recent surgery, and infectious disease status.
+• High-yield cues include cardiovascular disease, bleeding concerns, diabetes, respiratory disease, pregnancy, recent surgery, and infectious-disease status.

 Medical history review as a chairside safety task

-A medical history form is only useful if the dental team treats it as current information.
-For a California RDA candidate, the exam point is not to memorize every disease.
-The point is to recognize when a patient statement can affect dental care and when the dentist needs to evaluate the risk before the procedure continues.
+A medical history form is only useful if the team treats it as current information.
+For an RDA candidate, the exam point is not to memorize every disease; it is to recognize when a patient statement can affect dental care and when the dentist must evaluate that risk before the procedure continues.

 Start with identity and recency.
-Make sure the chart, form, and patient match.
-Ask whether anything has changed since the last visit.
-A patient may say no at first, then remember a new prescription, urgent care visit, pregnancy, surgery, fainting episode, or physician instruction.
-Good RDA communication uses calm, specific follow-up without leading the patient to a medical conclusion.
+Confirm chart, form, and patient match, then ask whether anything has changed since the last visit.
+Patients often say "no" and then recall a new prescription, an urgent-care visit, a pregnancy, surgery, a fainting episode, or a physician instruction.
+Good RDA communication uses calm, specific follow-up without leading the patient toward a medical conclusion.

-Medical history review stays factual.
-If the patient says they had chest pressure last week, record the report and alert the dentist.
-Do not write that the patient has a heart condition unless that is already documented or reported.
-If the patient says they bruise easily or take a medication for clots, do not decide whether bleeding risk is acceptable.
-Bring the information forward.
+History review stays factual.
+If the patient says they had chest pressure last week, record the report and alert the dentist; do not chart "heart condition" unless that is already documented.
+If the patient says they bruise easily or take a clot medication, do not decide whether bleeding risk is acceptable — bring it forward.

 History cueWhy it matters in dental careRDA exam-safe action

-Diabetes or missed mealsMay affect appointment timing, healing, and medical emergency riskRecord details and communicate symptoms or unusual timing
+Diabetes or a missed mealAffects timing, healing, and hypoglycemia riskRecord details and report symptoms or unusual timing

-Asthma, chronic lung disease, or breathing difficultyMay affect positioning, aerosols, oxygen history, and emergency responseKeep inhaler information available when reported and alert dentist as needed
+Asthma or chronic lung diseaseAffects positioning, aerosols, and emergency responseKeep inhaler info available and alert the dentist

-Pregnancy or recent major medical careMay affect radiographic, medication, and treatment decisionsRecord patient report and route to dentist review
+Pregnancy or recent major medical careAffects radiographic, medication, and treatment choicesRecord the report and route to dentist review

-In exam stems, the correct answer often protects the sequence.
-You review the history before treatment, not after.
-You alert the dentist before a procedure when the new information could change care.
-You do not reassure the patient that everything is fine because the appointment is short.
-The RDA may help gather more detail, but the dentist decides whether to proceed, defer, consult, or modify treatment.
+In exam stems, the correct answer usually protects the sequence: you review the history before treatment, not after; you alert the dentist before a procedure when new information could change care; and you do not reassure the patient that "everything is fine" because the appointment is short.
+The RDA may help gather detail, but the dentist decides whether to proceed, defer, consult, or modify.

-Ask practical follow-up questions that improve the record.
-For a hospitalization, ask when it happened and why the patient was treated.
-For a condition, ask whether there are current symptoms.
-For a physician instruction, ask what the instruction was and whether the patient brought written information.
-For a communicable disease disclosure, follow office infection control and privacy procedures while avoiding judgmental language.
+Ask practical follow-ups that improve the record: for a hospitalization, ask when and why; for a condition, ask whether there are current symptoms; for a physician instruction, ask what it was and whether written information exists; for a communicable-disease disclosure, follow infection-control and privacy procedures without judgmental language.

 Use this review sequence: